 There are no referral bonuses for sending your friends to coupons.com.
 But now you know I’m not just supporting the apps that I get referral bonuses from!

 You can also earn points with Shopkick by simply walking into certain stores.
-But the best way to earn, like with most cash back apps, is to purchase the items on offer and scan the receipts.
+But the best way to earn, like with all the best cashback apps, is to purchase the items on offer and scan the receipts.
 The downside to this is that there aren’t nearly as many offers on Shopkick as there are on Ibotta – or on coupons.com for that matter.
 Most of the stuff available on Shopkick is stuff that I don’t need (but your mileage may vary, we all need different things).

-One limitation of Ebates is that you can’t upload receipts.
-In order to get cash back when you shop at these retailers, you have to link your card to your account and play with that card at the store.
+One limitation of Rakuten is that you can’t upload receipts.
+In order to get cashback when you shop at these retailers, you have to link your card to your account and play with that card at the store.
 This is great for people who use debit or credit cards for all of their purchases.
 However, for people like me who prefer cash, there aren’t a lot of options for getting cashback.
 Join Rakuten now and earn a $10 welcome bonus!

 Fetch Rewards is a little different because you earn points when you buy certain brands.
-This is kind of nice, because you don’t have to worry as much about getting the exact right item (that’s one issue with Ibotta: is this the right size of cereal??
-But at least if give you the option to scan the barcode and check).
+This is kind of nice because you don’t have to worry as much about getting the exact right item (that’s one issue with Ibotta: is this the right size of cereal??
+But at least it gives you the option to scan the barcode and check).
 There are a few items that are more specific though, so you do have to be careful.

-Fetch Rewards isn’t exactly a cash back app.
-You don’t use your points to get cash, you use it to get gift cards.
+Fetch Rewards isn’t exactly a cash-back app.
+You don’t use your points to get cash, you use them to get gift cards.
 I prefer cash because I don’t want any limits on where I can spend my rewards.
 Fetch does offer Visa gift cards, but you need tons of points to get them.
 You need almost twelve thousand points for a ten-dollar Visa gift card.
-Store gift cards start at $1; and it comes out to about 1000 points per dollar.
+Store gift cards start at $1, and it comes out to about 1000 points per dollar.

 A limitation to Fetch rewards is that you don’t know how many points you get for buying a certain brand until after you buy it.
 I had one item on my list and I only got 24 points for it.
 It definitely wouldn’t be worthwhile to switch brands for 24 measly points, but I was already buying that particular item so it wasn’t a big deal.
 It doesn’t hurt to check the brands you buy and try to get some points though.

 Coupon Sherpa is an app that collects coupons.
-This is a great app for restaurants, because you can use most of the restaurant coupon apps from the app itself.
-You just go to the restaurant and show the coupon form the app when paying.
+This is a great app for restaurants because you can use most of the restaurant coupon apps from the app itself.
+You just go to the restaurant and show the coupon from the app when paying.

 One disadvantage of Coupon Sherpa is that some of the coupons need to be printed.
 Most of the grocery store coupons fall in this category, and since that’s where I do most of my shopping, I’m not a fan.